MkUnion and state machines in Go

 )

-This is one example how union types can be used in golang.
-Historically in golang it would be very hard to achieve such thing, and it would require a lot of boilerplate code.
-Here interface that group those types is generated automatically.
+This is one example of how union types can be used in Go.
+Historically in Go, it would be very hard to achieve such a thing, and it would require a lot of boilerplate code.
+Here, the interface that groups these types is generated automatically.
 You can focus on modeling your domain.

 package state